Light-Meson Spectroscopy with COMPASS: Phenomenology of Mesons

+The naming scheme for mesons reflects their quantum numbers, and is given in \cref{tab:theory.mesons.naming}.
 The total spin~$J$ is added as a subscript except for the pseudoscalar ($\JPC = 0^{-+}$) and vector ($1^{--}$) mesons.
 Light isoscalar states, which generally are a mixture of $(\Pqu\Paqu + \Pqd\Paqd)$ and $\Pqs\Paqs$ (see \cref{eq:meson.mixing}), may be distinguished by adding a prime ($^\prime$) or by the pair ($\Pgo$, $\Pgf$).
 For mesons with open flavor, the natural-parity series states are tagged by a star, while the unnatural parity series states do not carry a star.
 Particle states have positive flavor quantum number~$\mathsf{S}$, $\mathsf{C}$, or~$\mathsf{B}$ (\eg~$\PKz$, $\PKp$, $\PDz$, $\PDp$), while antiparticle states have negative ones.
 Radial excitations of the \qqbarpr~system carry the same name as the corresponding ground state.